AdrianMolecule/OrbitalShakerAdrianBoard/README.md

-# BasicPcbShaker
+#
-this is the basic code for the small PCB no control via serial port, no wifi control or interface no way to change speed except by uploading new code but IT WORKS
+this is the basic code for the small PCB, no wifi control or interface no way to change speed except using serial port with ? rpm 200, steps 200 commands